nvictoros/top-spot/README.md

 # top-spot
-Simple single page React app written in TypeScript to view your most listened-to artists and tracks on Spotify.
+Simple app written in TypeScript with Node, Express backend and React frontend where you canview your most listened-to artists and tracks on Spotify.
 Uses the Spotify Web API.

 https://nvictoros.github.io/top-spot/